Chinar-Quantum-AI-Ltd/TSD/README.md

 ## Datasets

-The notebooks primarily work with the following **financial datasets**:
+The notebooks primarily works with the following **financial datasets**:

 - Stock price data.
 - Commodity Prices.